Seatis/my-teaching-materials/project/reddit/backend/java.md

 # The Reddit Java REST backend
 We'll create a simple reddit clone application, where the users can create posts and upvote / downvote existing posts.
 Later on you can extend this functionality.

+This page focuses on the RESTful backend written in Java.
+There will be RESTful frontend created by other classes.
+If everybody follows the [API Specification](../apispec.md), then you'll be able to connect the frontends with the backends.

 ### Create a new Project
 - Set up a new project
 - You'll need these dependencies: web, devtools, data-jpa, mysql